GMMan/rk3328-bootrom-lab/README.md

 Current experiment
 ------------------
-Just enabling JTAG and dumping the bootrom (via UART).
+Just enabling JTAG and dumping the bootrom.

 Findings
 --------
 Code 471 is the DRAM init program that gets loaded into SRAM at `0xff0e1000`.
 It has the four characters `RK33` as a magic number, followed by a jump instruction to the code's entry point.

-It's more of the same as before, except JTAG doesn't actually seem to work.
-I could get a connection in OpenOCD, but when it tries to examine, it fails.
-So I think there's a lockout again, so I need to go find it.
-In the meantime, just dumping things through UART until I get JTAG working.
+This is the earliest code you can send over USB and execute.